ccin2p3/samplerr/README.md

 * aggregates data in realtime into different round robin time-based elasticsearch indices (archives)
 * manages your time based elasticsearch aliases to point to highest possible resolution data
 * ensures your metric stays within storage boundaries

-## what's before alpha?

-**DISCLAIMER**

-This is an early alpha version.
-Testing is highly encouraged and appreciated!

 ## Installation